lauryndavis1/Portfolio/README.md

 This portfolio highlights my diverse range of projects, including:
 - **Geospatial Analysis**: Mapping and interpreting spatial data.
 - **Time Series**: Modeling and analyzing temporal trends.
-- **Neural Networks**: Research and reporting on advanced machine learning concepts.
 - **Statistical Projects**: Focusing on linear models, hypothesis testing, and data visualization.
 - **Interactive Development**: Designing and developing dynamic websites and applications.
+- **Research Papers**: Exploring advanced topics such as Neural Networks and Natural Language Processing (NLP).

 Each project reflects my dedication to leveraging data science for impactful problem-solving and innovation.